ianlucas1/agent_system/CONTRIBUTING.md

 Thank-you for helping improve this project!
 Below is a concise, repeatable workflow that keeps the repository healthy and avoids the "untracked files" issue we occasionally hit.

+👉  For the philosophy behind these gates (and how we handle legacy Bandit/MyPy
+    findings) see `docs/quality_policy.md`.

 ---
 ## 1  Local Development Loop